 DOCA Pipeline Language Services Guide

-This page outlines the DOCA Pipeline Language (DPL) approach to packet processing programmability for NVIDIA® BlueField®.
-DPL introduces a software development model based on a domain-specific programming language (DSL), supported by a set of DOCA services.
+This page outlines the DOCA Pipeline Language (DPL) approach to packet processing programmability for NVIDIA BlueField.
+DPL introduces a software development solution based on a domain-specific programming language (DSL), supported by a set of DOCA services.

 DPL is derived from the P4-16 language specification.